mrniceguy127/mrniceguy127/README.md

 - On Hold
   - [Castlevania III Save Password Generator](https://github.com/mrniceguy127/castlevania-iii-password-save-gen-c-sharp)
     - TDD Practice.
 Also C# practice.
-    - Might be able to test on my NES emulator, who knows!
+    - I can test on my NES emulator, who knows!
   - [GPU Accelerated Mandelbrot Fractal Generator](https://github.com/mrniceguy127/mandelbrot-gen)
-    - TODO: Frame generator on seperate branch.
+    - TODO: Frame generator on a separate branch.
 Works, but needs documentation and improvement.
-    - TODO: For especially deep zooms, I'm going to need an algorithm that doesn't rely on the precision of floating point types.
+    - TODO: For especially deep zooms, I will need an algorithm that doesn't rely on the precision of floating point types.
 - Future Projects (*\* Feasible, but possibly not challenging enough without extension*)
   - \* AES Implementation *(For fun.
 Not intended to be used in a "real world" scenario.)*

-### Long Term Hobby Projects
+### Long-Term Hobby Projects
 - [NES Emulator](https://github.com/mrniceguy127/nes-emu)
   - TODO: Finish resets, load program to 6502, and finish testing it.
   - TODO: All other components.